computer-lab/computerlab.io/source/_posts/art-data-landscape.md

 decision making to the benighted art world.
 If this landscape dissuades one burnt out tech emigree from thinking that the art world is desperately in need of a data savior, my work will not have been in vain.

+But in one important respect, the art world is quite benighted, and data can serve as our light.
+The art world is benighted in the sense that most people engage with the art world primarily via galleries and museums (and maybe now also social media).
+All of these institutions have strong vested interests in their constituient artists and traditions, and no matter how balanced a museum or mega-galleries curators might be, at a fundamental level they're probably still shills for the whole idea of *art* itself, if only for the simple reason that it pays their bills, either in cash or in clout.
+Trying to learn about art from international art english written by galleries and museums is like trying to learn about online advertising from ad tech solution marketing copy.
+If you want, at this point you can give up on trying to learn about art and throw the baby out with the bathwater if you wish, that is certainly valid.
+But by leveraging some of the art data platforms in the landscape, specifically by exploring *secondary market sales* and the *network structure of exhibitions and artists* I think it's possible to get a more contextual understanding of contemporary art.
+That's not to say that this understanding is any more enjoyable than going to musuems, fairs, and galleries; I think it's just more lucid and more predictive.